-Rachel Weisz is Expecting at 48!
+Brigitte Nielsen is Expecting at 54!
 Everything to Know About Getting Pregnant in Your Late 40s

-Rachel Weisz and husband Daniel Craig have happily announced that they are “going to have a little human” together – and it’s bound to be a ridiculously gorgeous baby.
-The actress, 48, (who, along with Craig, has an older child from a previous relationship) is part of a growing number of celebrities who have carried children well into their 40s; Janet Jackson welcomed son Eissa at age 50, Geena Davis delivered twins Kian and Kaiis at 48, Kelly Preston had son Benjamin at 48 and Halle Berry gave birth to son Maceo at 47.
+Brigitte Nielson is the latest star to announce that she’s expecting a child at an advanced maternal age, though at 54 she’s outpacing other recent celebrity announcements, including Rachel Weisz and husband Daniel Craig, who have happily announced that they are “going to have a little human” together.
+Weisz, 48, (who, along with Craig, has an older child from a previous relationship) is part of a growing number of celebrities who have carried children well into their 40s; Janet Jackson welcomed son Eissa at age 50, Geena Davis delivered twins Kian and Kaiis at 48, Kelly Preston had son Benjamin at 48 and Halle Berry gave birth to son Maceo at 47.

 While a healthy and hoped-for pregnancy is a joyous occasion at any age, it is especially in a woman’s late 40s; doctors refer to a woman over the age of 35 as of “advanced maternal age,” with the attendant risks and difficult odds that accompany that designation.
-Here’s everything you need to know about the likelihood of getting pregnant in your late 40s.
+Here’s everything you need to know about the likelihood of getting pregnant in your late 40s (and into your 50s, like Nielsen).

 What Age Does Fertility Start to Decline?